miklevin/MikeLev.in/_posts/2024-11-03-api-enabling-llm-ghost.md

 quickly re-initialize all the communication apparatus.

-Oh, and finally of course we're going to want the LLM to be able to change URLs&#151;effectively browse the Web.
+Oh, and finally of course we're going to want the LLM to be able to change URLs—effectively browse the Web.
 Although of course without a Chrome plugin assist, the first surf away from its own pages will cut it off.
 Still, LLM-initiated URL redirects are on our todo-list.